GoogleCloudPlatform/jit-groups/doc/site/sources/docs/index.md

 As a user, you can join a group to obtain time-bound access to Google Cloud resources.

 As an administrator, you can decide whether users need approval to join a group, or whether they're allowed to join without approval.
-You can also control the time period for which access is granted, and whether there are any additional constraints users need to satisfy.
+You can also control the time period for which access is granted, and wh[jitgroups-concepts.md](jitgroups-concepts.md)ether there are any additional constraints users need to satisfy.

 You can manage groups and their settings using [policy documents](policy-reference.md),